 Oct 27, 1958 – Jan 15, 1994

 Mr. Fortunato was born in Mount Vernon, N.Y., to Thomas and Rita Maher Fortuna-to.
-He lived in Blauvelt for 25 years, having moved there from the Bronx, N.Y.
+He lived in Blauvelt for 25 years, having moved there from the Bronx.

 Mr. Fortunato worked for Volvo of America in Rutherford, N.J.
 He was a 1976 graduate of Tappan Zee High School in Orangeburg.